 What is the Tetanus, Diphtheria, Acellular Pertussis (“Tdap”) Vaccine?

 The Tdap vaccine is designed to protect adolescents and adults from tetanus, diphtheria, and pertussis.
 Tdap is not a routine pediatric vaccine.
-If you are interested in that vaccine, please see our DTaP page.
+If you are interested in learning more about that vaccine, please see our DTaP page.
 Tdap is routinely given at age 11 or 12.
 The Td vaccine is similar, but only protects against tetanus and diphtheria.
 It is recommended as a booster every ten years.

 Tetanus, also known as lockjaw, affects the central nervous system causing painful muscle tightening, stiffness and contractions.
 While it can affect all of the muscles in the body, it is mostly known for tightening the muscles in the neck and jaw making it difficult to breathe, talk or chew food – thus “lockjaw.”
-Other symptoms related to the loss of muscle control associated with tetanus include painful body spasms, drooling, excessive sweating, fever, irritability, and uncontrolled bladder and bowel movements.
+Other symptoms related to loss of muscle control associated with tetanus include painful body spasms, drooling, excessive sweating, fever, irritability, and uncontrolled bladder and bowel movements.

 Diphtheria is a bacterial upper respiratory tract infection which can cause a thick, often gray-colored coating to form in the back of the throat, typically around the tonsils.
 This membrane can block the airway leading to difficulty breathing.
 People suffering from diphtheria often have a swollen neck, also known as a “bull neck,” caused by swelling of the lymph nodes.
 Other symptoms include mild fever, hoarseness of voice and nasal discharge.

 Pertussis, like diphtheria, is a bacterial respiratory tract infection which causes a thick mucus to form in the airways leading to a persistent cough.
 The defining characteristic of pertussis is a high-pitched “whoop” noise during the next breath of air after a cough – thus “whooping cough.”
-In adults, the whoop is not as pronounced as children and diagnosis is typically based on an uncontrollable cough along with other symptoms including vomiting, weight loss, incontinence, rib fractures, nasal congestion, sneezing, red eyes and mild fever.
+In adults, the whoop is not as pronounced as in children and diagnosis is typically based on an uncontrollable cough, along with other symptoms including vomiting, weight loss, incontinence, rib fractures, nasal congestion, sneezing, red eyes and mild fever.

 Who should receive the Tdap vaccine?